evnchw/evnchw.github.io/_quant/20240630_refresher_fokker_planck.md

 - We will focus on the key equations, not go too deeply into proofs and may skip some parts for brevity.
 - All feedback and corrections are welcome.

-There are various ways to look at Fokker-Planck (e.g. [master equation](https://www.sciencedirect.com/topics/chemistry/fokker-planck-equation) approach), but we are going to work through the view of Fokker-Planck sketched in [1] in the context of mean field games (MFG).
+There are various ways to look at Fokker-Planck (see [1] for a fairly recent survey), but we are going to work through the view of Fokker-Planck sketched in [2] in the context of mean field games (MFG).
 Specifically:

 1. We want to understand a particular forward Fokker-Planck equation that appears in mean field games
 2. We want to characterise and understand the solution(s) to this equation